ashraf-minhaj/go-notes/README.md

  * Functions, conditionals, and loops all have blocks of code that appear within {} braces.
  * In addition to a name, a package may have an import path that is required when it is imported. i.e. `math/rand`
  * Man user input taking sucks!
+ * Go is a “pass-by-value” language; function parameters receive a copy of the arguments from the function call.